OLLU recently updated its masks requirements for the fall 2022 semester:

 All OLLU community members (vaccinated or unvaccinated) should self-screen for symptoms of COVID-19.

 Yes.
 Hand sanitizer stations are installed at various locations around the different campuses.
 Disinfectant carts stocked with cleaning supplies, masks, gloves and similar items have been made available around campus.
-In San Antonio, these carts are stationed at Lake View, St. Ann’s, Sueltenfuss Library, UWAC, Walter Center, the MARC (formerly IFCC) and Worden.
+In San Antonio, these carts are stationed at Slater (formerly Lake View), St. Ann’s, Sueltenfuss Library, UWAC, Walter Center, the MARC (formerly IFCC) and Worden.

 At the Houston campus, supplies will be available at the security check-in station, located at the front/main entrance of the building.
 The cart in the La Feria campus is located at the main entrance on the South hallway.